bhaskar-nie/Background_Propagation_from_Scratch-Regression/README.md

 - **W2**: Weights connecting hidden layer to output layer (shape: 2×1)
 - **b2**: Bias for output layer neuron (shape: 1×1)

-To generate a visual representation of this architecture, you can use the `plot_neural_network()` function included in the notebook.

 ## How the Network Works

 1. **Parameter Initialization**: Weights are initialized to small values (0.1) and biases to zeros.